What is an spg block?

 The SPG has connections to the brainstem (where cluster and migraine attacks may be generated) and to the meninges (coverings of the brain) by the trigeminal nerve (through the ophthalmic branch).
 Pain receptors are activated when the blood vessels become dilated and inflamed.
 Pain impulses are then transmitted through the trigeminal nerve, eventually to the sensory areas of the brain, and are perceived as pain.
 In migraine and cluster headache, nerves carrying these pain signals pass through the SPG, with some making connections to the autonomic nerves.

 This explains why in cluster headache, and sometimes in migraine, we see autonomic features including tearing of the eyes and nasal congestion or discharge.
-We call this the trigeminal autonomic reflex.
-This is also why many people that suffer from migraines, mistakenly think they have "sinus" headaches instead.

-The duration of pain relief is highly variable.
+It is important to note that the duration of pain relief is highly variable.
 Some patients receive no benefit from the procedure while others report a drastic reduction in the amount of medications taken to relieve headache attacks over the 4-6 weeks following the procedure.

 What are the potential side effects or risks?